alexch/codelikethis/public/projects/guess.md

 In this game, the *human* thinks of a number between 1 and 100 and the *computer* tries to guess it.

-Educationally speaking, this is a good example of a *binary search algorithm* (not to be confused with *binary notation* which is a different kind of binary).
-If the programmer does their job, then the game will find the correct number in no more than [log2(n)+1] guesses -- so for n=100, that's 7 guesses *max*.
+In the *optimal* solution, the game will find the correct number in no more than [log2(n)+1] guesses -- so for n=100, that's 7 guesses *max*.
+This solution is a good example of a *binary search algorithm* (not to be confused with *binary notation* which is a different kind of binary).

+However, if you have trouble coding a binary search, start by getting it to work with something simpler, like guessing a [random number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) between 1 and 100.

+> "Make it work, make it right, make it fast -- in that order." - Kent Beck

 ## Usage
 ```